Courtrooms: places with a lot of deception, despite all the oaths made to tell the truth.

 to try to free their clients.
 How far is this from lying and bringing false testimony against the innocent?

 In my opinion, the job of the defense lawyer is not to free the guilty, for that would be a perversion of justice.

 The job of a defense lawyer is to make sure the process of justice (investigation, arrest, prosecution, and sentencing)

 is done fairly and that the jury sees the truth, the whole truth, and nothing but the truth...

 which can include mitigating circumstances that the victims, their families, or the prosecutors don’t care about.

-'Self-defense' is a phrase that a lot of relatives-of-the-deceased don't want to hear
+'Self-defense' is a phrase that a lot of relatives don't want to hear.

 And we know that crime scene investigators sometimes plant false evidence.